capport-wg/7710bis/README.md

 Network Working Group                                          W. Kumari Internet-Draft                                                    Google
-Obsoletes: 7710 (if approved)                                   E. Kline Intended status: Standards Track                                    Loon
+Obsoletes: 7710 (if approved)                                   E. Kline
+Updates: 3679 (if approved)                                         Loon Intended status: Standards Track                             May 1, 2020
-Expires: December 1, 2020                                   May 30, 2020
+Expires: November 2, 2020

                Captive-Portal Identification in DHCP / RA
-                    draft-ietf-capport-rfc7710bis-07
+                    draft-ietf-capport-rfc7710bis-08

 Abstract

    In many environments offering short-term or temporary Internet access (such as coffee shops), it is common to start new connections in a captive portal mode.
-This highly restricts what the user can do until the user has authenticated.
+This highly restricts what the user can do until the user has satified the Captive Portal conditions.

-   This document describes a DHCPv4 and DHCPv6 option and a Router Advertisement (RA) option to inform clients that they are behind some sort of captive-portal enforcement device, and that they will need to authenticate to get Internet access.
-It is not a full solution to address all of the issues that clients may have with captive portals;
-   it is designed to be one component of a standardized approach for hosts to interact with such portals.
+   This document describes a DHCPv4 and DHCPv6 option and a Router Advertisement (RA) option to inform clients that they are behind some sort of captive-portal enforcement device, and that they will need to satify the Captive Portal conditions to get Internet access.
+It is not a full solution to address all of the issues that clients may have with captive portals; it is designed to be one component of a standardized approach for hosts to interact with such portals.
 While this document defines how the network operator may convey the captive portal API endpoint to hosts, the specific methods of authenticating to, and interacting with the captive portal are out of scope of this document.

-   This document replaces RFC 7710.
-RFC 7710 used DHCP code point 160.
+   This document replaces [RFC7710].
+[RFC7710] used DHCP code point
-   Due to a conflict, this document specifies 114.
+   160. Due to a conflict, this document specifies 114.
+Consequently, this document also updates [RFC3679].

    [ This document is being collaborated on in Github at: https://github.com/capport-wg/7710bis.
 The most recent version of